victor-ulloa/mobile-web-apps-a2/README.md

 	•	Thanks to the Firebase team for providing excellent tools for web application development.
 	•	Special thanks to the React community for creating a powerful framework that simplifies UI development.

-Feel free to modify any sections as per your requirements!